axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-has-evolved.markdown

   </tr>
   <tr>
    <td style="margin-left:20px; ">
-    Reflecting on the current system, where money and hierarchical control dominate decisions, highlighting why this system no longer serves anybody.<br>Fiat is the system where <em>money and power over others</em> comes first.
+    <p>Reflects the current Fiat system, where money and hierarchical control determine decisions.
+Fiat is the system where <em>money and power over others</em> comes first.</p>
+    <p>It highlights why this system no longer serves anybody.</p>
    </td>
   </tr>
   <tr>